open-logic/open-logic/doc/HowTo.md

 For debugging purposes, you may want to visualize a test-case in the GUI.

-For GHDL simulations, the GTKWave tool must be installed (it's the GUI to GHDL).
+For GHDL and NVC simulations, the GTKWave tool must be installed (it's the GUI to GHDL/NVC).
 For Questasim a GUI is included.

 To show simulation results in the GUI, navigate to *\<root\>/sim* and execute the following command: